ataraxao/drex/Introduction.md

 No “fairness” story required—just a valuation time, a percentage, and a ledger balance.

-5) **No unilateral access; administrator executes events** Neither party can unilaterally withdraw.
+5) **No unilateral access; administrator executes events** Neither Partner can unilaterally withdraw.
 The Independent Administrator controls transfers-out and processes only:
 - Liquidity Events,
 - termination unwind,
 - narrow dispute holdbacks.